Does anyone really wish a contaminated sterile packaged implant?

 - Legal problems - more and more lawsuits for dental malpractice.

-*) "Alarming results were found in the SEM/EDS-analyses on far too many dental implants from all over the world, even some of them were even made in Germany.
-All tested implants were sterile packaged and ready to use for patients.
-We are committed to fighting this most concerning situation!
-It is the ethical duty of us all, for the sake of our patients, for the safety of implant dentistry in general."
+*) "Alarming results were found in the SEM/EDS-analyses on dental implants from all over the world, even some of them made in the US, Germany or Switzerland.
+All tested implants were sterile packaged and ready to use for patients."
 Dr. Dirk Duddeck, Managing Director and Head of Research, CleanImplant Foundation

 Play an active role for more safety in dental implantology.
 Request your implant cleanliness report or become a CleanImplant Certified Dentist!